rontarrant/tkoop/_posts/2021-08-13-0002-python-font-installation.md

 Well, one other thing you'll likely want to do is add *Python* to the system path.
 This means you can simply type `python <script>.py` to launch a script instead of typing the entire installation path name.
 Here's a step-by-step procedure:

 - open a *Terminal*,
-- type this command:
+- start a text editor:
 	- `sudo nano /etc/paths`
 	- type your password when asked,
-- (contents of the `PATH` variable will appear), so
+- (the contents of the `PATH` variable will appear as a list), so
 - at the end of this list, type the full path of the *Python* install directory,
 - `Ctrl + X` to quit, and
 - `Y` to save the changes.